o3de/o3de.org/content/docs/userguide/sky/day-sun-shadows-cascade.md

 ---
-description: ' Create multiple cascaded shadow maps for your &ALYlong; level to controls how sun shadows look at varying distances. '
+description: ' Create multiple cascaded shadow maps for your Amazon Lumberyard level to controls how sun shadows look at varying distances. '
 title: Adding Cascaded Sun Shadows
 ---